Detection Engineering

 Writing Sigma Rules That Actually Fire (Not Just Compile)

-A detection engineer's checklist for Sigma rules that survive contact with production — fidelity over coverage, tested logsources, tuned false positives, and CI.
+A detection engineer's guide to Sigma rules that survive production — pinned logsources, behavioral logic, field-mapping pipelines, tuned false positives, and CI.

 Detection-as-code pipeline visualization showing Sigma rules flowing into a SIEM